crexi-dev/sdet-task/README.md

 Make sure the project runs locally using `ng serve`

-Run cypress tests using `ng e2e`, you should see 2 passing tests
+Run cypress tests using `ng e2e`, you should see 1 passing test

 Create tests cases for CRUD Books `/examples/crud/` (adding, editing and deleting book data)